WestonSF/ArcGISDataToolkit/ReadMe.md

 #### NZAA ArchSite Data Download
 Downloads archaeological data from the NZAA ArchSite and loads it into a database.

+#### Runtime Data to File Geodatabase
+Converts all runtime data used in ArcGIS Runtime products (.geodatabase extension) to a file geodatabase.

 ## Features